Linaro/lava/multinode.rst

 printed in the cache file(/tmp/lava_multi_node_cache.txt in default), each in one line.
 If no key values were passed, nothing is printed.

+The message ID data is persistent for the life of the MultiNode group.
+The data can be retrieved at any later stage using ``lava-wait`` and as the data is already available, there will be no waiting time for repeat calls.
+If devices continue to send data with the associated message ID, that data will continue to be added to the data for that message ID and will be returned by subsequent calls to ``lava-wait`` for that message ID.
+Use a different message ID to collate different message data.

 lava-wait-all
 -------------